Minimal axioms for Boolean algebra

 In mathematical logic, minimal axioms for Boolean algebra are assumptions which are equivalent to the axioms of Boolean algebra (or propositional calculus), chosen to be as short as possible.
-For example, if one chooses to take commutativity for granted, an axiom with six NAND operations and three variables is equivalent to Boolean algebra:
+For example, an axiom with six NAND operations and three variables is equivalent to Boolean algebra:

 where the vertical bar represents the NAND logical operation (also known as the Sheffer stroke).

 It is one of 25 candidate axioms for this property identified by Stephen Wolfram, by enumerating the Sheffer identities of length less or equal to 15 elements (excluding mirror images) that have no noncommutative models with four or fewer variables, and was first proven equivalent by William McCune, Branden Fitelson, and Larry Wos.
 MathWorld, a site associated with Wolfram, has named the axiom the "Wolfram axiom".
 McCune et al. also found a longer single axiom for Boolean algebra based on disjunction and negation.